 What is Glaucoma?

-At Vision Specialists of California, we take the utmost care to fully evaluate and treat your eyes according to the guidelines set forth by the American Academy of Ophthalmology (USA certifying body).
-We treat you with the time and respect you deserve as not just another patient, but a fellow human being and a member of our community.
-Please Call (619) 501-9050 or contact our offices to set up a consultation with our specialists and get the care you deserve.
+At Vision Specialists of California, it is our duty to fully evaluate and treat your eyes according to the guidelines set forth by the American Academy of Ophthalmology.
+We treat you with the time and respect you deserve as not just another patient, but as a valued member of our community.
+Call (619) 501-9050 to set up a consultation with a specialist in our offices at downtown San Diego.